hapax/hapax.github.io/assets/hyperlaunch.md

 In line with oomism, we will ignore inhomogeneities, and think about how a perfect cylinder is compressed by atmospheric pressure, called *cylinder stress*.
-This is the source of engineering disasters, though usually the pressure is on the *inside*, e.g. the
+This is the source of many an engineering disaster, though usually the pressure is on the *inside*, e.g. the
 [great Molasses flood](https://en.wikipedia.org/wiki/Great_Molasses_Flood).